-Nathaniel maintains an active presence as a performer and music educator in the San Francisco Bay Area.
-Mr. Berman is a member of the UC Santa Cruz music department faculty, where he conducts the Concert Choir, the Wind Ensemble, and has appeared as guest conductor of the university Orchestra and Opera Theater.
+Nathaniel Berman maintains an active presence as a performer and music educator in the San Francisco Bay Area.
+He is a member of the UC Santa Cruz Music Department faculty, where he conducts the Concert Choir, the Wind Ensemble, and has appeared as guest conductor of the University Orchestra and Opera Theater.
 An active educator, Mr. Berman is also the Music Director of the Santa Cruz County Youth Symphony.
-He is assistant conductor of the Peninsula Symphony, and served as assistant conductor of the Oakland Civic Orchestra from 2011-2012.
-In July of 2012, Mr. Berman appeared with the Rochester Philharmonic as one of the participants of the Eastman Summer Conducting Institute selected to perform in concert with the RPO.
+He has been assistant conductor of the Peninsula Symphony and served as assistant conductor of the Oakland Civic Orchestra from 2011 to 2012.
+In July of 2012, Mr. Berman appeared with the Rochester Philharmonic Orchestra as one of the participants of the Eastman Summer Conducting Institute selected to perform in concert with the RPO.